Spring has come and the cherry blossom season is finally here!

 You don’t need a lot.
 Get a picnic sheet or a blanket, buy some food and drinks ー that’s all!
 Cherry blossom viewing venues can be very crowded, so only take the space you really need.

-Sometimes when walking around the picnic area at a park, you might get treated to a drink by other picnic guests.
+Sometimes when walking around the picnic area at a park, other picnic guests might treat you to a drink.
 But be careful to stay within your limits, especially Japanese sake is surprisingly strong.

 After the picnic, please separate your garbage and throw it in the trash can at the venue, or take it home if there are no trash cans available.